pamparamm/ComfyUI-ppm/README.md

 ### CLIPTokenCounter

-Counts tokens in your prompt and returns them as a string (currently limited to clip_l).
-You can also print token count + individual tokens by enabling `debug_print`.
+Counts tokens in your prompt and returns them as a string.
+You can use `Preview Any` node to display them.

 ## Hooks/Hijacks